 I was so glad to see this robust Alocasia amazonica on my last visit to a great florist in McLean, Virginia.
-They have become quite popular lately and plants become an enriching part of your life at home.
-So I'm glad to let you know that with the proper care, they will live with you for years.
+They have become quite popular lately.
+Plants become an enriching part of your life at home, so I'm glad to let you know that with the proper care, they will live with you for years.

-The exotic and tropical Alocasia genus of plants can naturally be found in Ceylon, Burma, the Philippines and Malaya.
-As indoor plants, most of them are best kept in greenhouses.
+The exotic and tropical Alocasia genus of plants can naturally be found in Ceylon, Burma, the Philippines and Malaysia.
+As indoor plants, many species are best kept in greenhouses.

-You can order plants and flower arrangements almost anywhere in the world from:
+You can order plants and flower arrangements almost anywhere in the world from this florist :

 - Bright indirect light is best.
 An hour or so of direct morning sun or in the late afternoon should be fine for them.